MarynaShavlak/dev-interview-hub/src/pages/ArticleDetailsPage/ui/ArticleDetailsPage/ArticleDetailsPageRedesigned/README.md

-# RedesignedArticleDetailsPage
+# ArticleDetailsRedesignedPage

 ## Overview
-The **`RedesignedArticleDetailsPage`** module is a core component of the application responsible for presenting detailed information about a specific article.
+The **`ArticleDetailsRedesignedPage`** module is a core component of the application responsible for presenting detailed information about a specific article.
 This page is designed according to the Feature-Sliced Design (FSD) methodology, ensuring that it maintains a structured and cohesive layout while efficiently displaying the article's content.
 The redesign emphasizes modern UI/UX practices, optimizing both the aesthetic and functional aspects of the article details page.
 This component is rendered when the feature flag `isAppRedesigned` is active, replacing the deprecated version.
 ## Type Definition
 ```typescript
 interface ArticleDetailsPageProps {